thetestspecimen/plotly-dash-multi-page-app/README.md

 It therefore becomes necessary to start breaking up the single file to create a logical project structure to make project management easier.

-However, there are limited examples available on how to acheive a structured multi-page app, and there appears to be no standard "official" way to go about this.
-Furthermore, any examples of mulipage apps present a bear-bones structure that typically doesn't include any example graphing etc. leaving some guesswork with regard to actually getting the app to work reliably.
+However, there are limited examples available on how to achieve a structured multi-page app, and there appears to be no standard "official" way to go about this.
+Furthermore, any examples of multi-page apps present a bear-bones structure that typically doesn't include any example graphing etc. leaving some guesswork with regard to actually getting the app to work reliably.

 ## Aim